Ubisense/smartspace.logview/README.md

 }
 ```

+The ``start`` method attempts to connect to the hub to start receiving log messages.
+It returns a promise, so ``.then`` can be used to request logs on success, or ``.catch`` can be used
+to respond to connection errors.

 The ``requestLog`` method subscribes for log messages.
+The LogView instance must have been started before it is called.
 It takes up to three arguments:
 * The source, which is currently either "SmartSpace" or "ACS"
 * The filter to apply, which is a string to match in the message line.
 If the filter starts and ends with '\\' then it is treated as an ECMAScript regex pattern to match in the message.
 * The log object, only used by "ACS" sources.
 This is the object id of the log object to subscribe to, such as an ACS Assembly Line or Device.